andresaprendes/casapi-on/IMAGE_UPLOAD_GUIDE.md

 ## 🖼️ How to Upload Images for Products

-The admin panel now includes a proper image upload feature that saves images to the project folder and makes them visible in products.
+The admin panel now includes a proper image upload feature that converts images to base64 and stores them directly in the database, ensuring they persist across deployments.

 ## 📋 Prerequisites